kumailzaidi23/blogsite/data/authors/default.md

 # Something about me maybe

-Hi, I'm a Batman, but for the web.
+Hi, I'm a Batman, but for the binary.
 Hoodie up, fingers tap-dancing on the keyboard, I'm not just breaking codes; I'm breaking stereotypes, one firewall at a time.

 While my classmates are counting sheep, I'm counting vulnerabilities.
 But hey, don't sweat it, I'm mostly on the side of the good guys.
 Wink wink.